srp/mem/doc/source/mem.rst

   the simpler memoized 'obj()'.

 * Use common sense and good programming style.
-Mem leaves you with the full programming language in-tact; there's no excuse for using bad practices you wouldn't do in your normal programming.
+Mem leaves you with the full programming language intact; there's no excuse for using bad practices you wouldn't do in your normal programming.

 Exceptions
 ~~~~~~~~~~

-When we said that "Mem leaves the full programming language in-tact",
+When we said that "Mem leaves the full programming language intact",
 there's no better way to illustrate this then exceptions.
 You can
 raise and catch exceptions just like you normally would in python.
 This
 can be very useful, for example, you might still want to run your